semgrep/semgrep-docs/docs/semgrep-code/java.md

 Semgrep supports class inheritance in Java.
 You can use Semgrep to search across all subclasses.
 This specificity means that rules can better target your codebase, increasing true positive rates.
 This is achieved through the `metavariable-type` field, which can accept the name of any user-defined class.

-The `metavariable-type` field is available in Semgrep OSS.
-However, classes in Java are frequently defined across files (interfile), which is beyond the scope of Semgrep OSS's analysis.
+The `metavariable-type` field is available in Semgrep CE.
+However, classes in Java are frequently defined across files (interfile), which is beyond the scope of Semgrep CE's analysis.
 Use Semgrep Pro to perform cross-file analysis to ensure that Semgrep can detect all class and subclass definitions.

 ### Example: `detect-pattern-in-subclass`